Admin-7/Mr-Robot-techniques/Accomplices-and-allies.md

 * [Rethink LinkNYC](http://rethinklink.nyc/) - Anti-surveillance advocacy group in New York City.
 * [Shift-CTRL Space](https://shiftctrl.space/) - Amalgamation of Autonomist and Anarchist activists organizing technology-centered projects to cultivate autonomy and connect grassroots organizers with free technology resources.
 * [Signalboost](https://signalboost.info/) - Development team of a free service that lets activists use the [[Signal Private Messenger]] app to send text blasts and receive hotline tips without revealing their identity or spending money. ([[List of Signalboost channels|Signal Private Messenger#List of Signalboost channels]].)
-* [Starr Bar](https://starrbar.com/) - Nightlife venue in Bushwick, Brooklyn that celebrates and supports movements for social justice.
 * [subMedia](https://sub.media/) - Grassroots, independent media collective making educational and documentary video in support of the people's struggles against oppression.
 * [T4Tech](https://t4tech-nyc.github.io/) - Group for transgender and allied people to learn about web development and related fields.
 * [Tech Learning Collective](https://techlearningcollective.com/) - Educational initiative run by radical queer and femme technologists offering unparalleled, low-cost computer classes primarily to marginalized groups and individuals who are politically engaged.
 * [The Tech Autonomists](https://tech-autonomy.com/) - Tech Autonomy is the reanimation of technomagical empowerment as a part of reclaiming freedom from capitalist control and coercion.
 * [Twin Cities General Defense Committee](https://twincitiesgdc.org/) - Industrial Workers of the World (IWW) chapter focused on prisoner support and community self defense in the Twin Cities region.
-* [Woodbine Autonomy Collective](http://woodbine.nyc/) - Nexus of several autonomously organizing groups uniting against the end of the world.